szstonelee/gointernal/string.md

 }
 ```

-It is similar to C++, which can use pointer to solve the burden for huge string in the above example.
+It is similar to C++, which can use pointer to solve the burden issue for huge string in the above example.
 ```
 // C++ code
 void f(std::string *s) {  // or using reference like void f(std::string& s) { s += " :tail";}